 The main body of the legislative branch is the Student Senate.
 Senators are elected by every College on the campus including the School of Law and the Graduate School.
 Student Senate meetings address legislation much like other governmental bodies under the guidelines of parliamentary procedure.
 The Student Senate serves as a liaison representing students to the faculty and administration of Texas Tech University.
 Each Student Senator is required to research issues that students face and write legislation to attempt to resolve those issues.
 The Student Senate is comprised of several committees.
-The chairmen for each of these committees is appointed by the President of the Senate.
-The Student Senate also oversees the SORC (Student Organization Representative Council) program.
-The college coordinators serve as the SORC category coordinators.
+The chair for each of these committees is appointed by the President of the Senate.

 Student Senate Meetings

 The senate meetings will be held at 6:00 p.m. in room 353 in the College of Media & Communications on the following dates:

 April 27th, 2023

 February 8th, 22nd